 At Concord Academy, every student is paired with an advisor — a faculty member or administrator who is equal parts mentor and advocate.
 This is a program we are proud of.
 Compared with many schools across New England, advisors at CA spend a significant amount of time guiding students through their high school experience.
 For families, advisors also provide vital links between home and school.

-These advisor and advisee relationships are meaningful, not only for the way they root the academic experience in human experience, but also for the way they forge friendships that often last a lifetime.
+Advising is meaningful not only for the way it roots the academic experience in human experience, but also for forging mentorships that often last a lifetime.